Skip to main content Skip to home page

 • End-of-life and other special circumstances will warrant additional visitation.
 (See “Special Circumstances” below.)

-• Patients will be able to receive pastoral care visitors (clergy, chaplains, etc.) Pastoral care visitors will not count as the patient's one visitor that day.
+• Patients will be able to receive pastoral care visitors (clergy, chaplains, etc.) Pastoral care visitors will not count toward the patient’s two visitors that day.

 Where do I enter?

-During visiting hours, visitors may enter only through main entrances of hospitals; Gateway will also screen visitors at the Ortho Neuro Hospital entrance.
+During visiting hours, visitors may enter only through the main entrances of the hospitals as well as at the Ortho Neuro Hospital entrance.

 During Your Visit

-• Visitors will not be required to wear a mask at all times; however, in a few specific areas, masking may be recommended due to specific patient needs.
+• Visitors will not be required to wear a mask, however, in a few specific areas, masking may be recommended or required due to specific patient needs.

 Special Circumstances, Overnight & Emergency Department Visitors